 Last Updated December 2011

 You can get child support by filing a Complaint for Support.
 Only file this complaint if you are married to the other parent.
 You can also ask for child support when you file any one of these other complaints:

 You can file any of these complaints in the Probate and Family court in your area.
 You can get complaint forms at the clerk's office.
-If the other parent files any of these complaints in Probate and Family Court, you can ask for child support in your "answer" to his case.
+If the other parent files any of these complaints in Probate and Family Court, you can ask for child support in

 If you have been abused you can file for a 209A protective order in your local District Court and get child support that way.
 The District Court clerk's office should have forms for 209A protective orders.
 Do not be surprised if the clerk tells you to go to Probate and Family Court.
 Clerks sometimes do not know that you have the right to ask for child support through a 209A protective order in District Court.

 To learn more about how to to get an order for child support read the section Probate and Family Court.